THREATENED PARKLAND IN RESERVOIR

 CLEMENTS RESERVE

 There is still an opportunity to save Clements Reserve.
-Council originally failed to purchase the land for a song when it had a chance in 2016, and now appears to be at an impasse with the State Government over price.
-A report will come back to Council in September 2020.
+Council originally failed to purchase the land for a song when it had a chance in 2016, and now appears to be at an impasse with the State Government over price after deciding to proceed with the purchase in 2018.
+In the midst of this negotiation unsafe levels of lead were found in the park, complicating the negotiation process.
+As of December 2024 the land has still not been purchased.

 DUMBARTON GRASSLANDS

 Darebin Council failed to buy the Dumbarton grassland in 2016 even though the area was classified as being of National Natural Heritage Significance in one of its own reports.
-There's less than 1% of Volcanic Plains Grassland left in Victoria.
+There is less than 1% of Volcanic Plains Grassland left in Victoria.
 Subsequently the State Government has decided to use the land for an inclusionary housing pilot project.
 The relatively small size of the Dumbarton Grasslands means that it just falls outside of mandated protection.
-The grasslands can now only be saved by appealing to the Planning Minister.
+The site will now be developed by Newland Developments and concept plans are being considered by the Department of Transport and Planning.

 STRATHALLAN OPEN SPACE

 Strathallan Golf Course is 18ha of environmentally and historically significant land which is at risk because La Trobe University wants to sell it off for development.
 It is part of a wildlife corridor which is connected to the Greswell Forest Nature Reserve.
-Council needs to work with Save Strathallan Open Space - Community Coalition and Hon Colin Brooks, MP to protect this area in perpetuity.
-(See aerial photo below).
+Council needs to work with Save Strathallan Open Space -Community Coalition and Hon Colin Brooks, MP to protect this area in perpetuity.